Welcome to Blogmas 2017! Today we are joined by Yvan with some great ideas to get your toddlers involved! Visit her at Yvan Agno

 I bought a small Christmas tree to decorate our bedroom last year, and with help from my daughter, I will be adding something extra this year.
 My three-year-old loves to help.
 It is easy to involved her in theings like this.
 She was so excited she got when I asked her to help me put together a simple decorative add-on to our bedroom which she can easily get to whenever she wants.

 What you’ll need:

 Shredded decorative paper filler

 I started by having my daughter organize the Hershey’s Kisses by color.
 Please keep in mind that you don’t need to use chocolates.
 Decorative beads / balls / spheres would work as well.
-I just chose chocolates because we love them and let’s be real, they will not really take up any space in storage after the holidays, especially in our house!
+I just chose chocolates because we love them.
+Let’s be real, they will not really take up any space in storage after the holidays, especially in our house!

 I then proceeded to have her put the shredded paper at the bottom of the cup.
-I happened to have a package arrive with these in them so I didn’t need to purchase them at all, which was great.
-I added these at the bottom to keep the chocolates from going all the way down at the bottom of the cup.
+Adding these at the bottom kept the chocolates from not going all the way down at the bottom of the cup.

 After that, I asked her to fill in the cup with chocolates starting from which color she likes.
 She kept on asking me when she could have some chocolates to eat and I kept on telling her soon. 🙂

 This little candy cup décor can be placed in any room in the house, provided ofcourse no one is allergic to what is in the cup if you do decide to put something edible in it.

 The next project I had for my daughter are homemade Christmas tags.

 Yes, I know that some store sells a pack of tags for really cheap, but I find that homemade ones says a lot more regardless of how simple the end result is.